Easy to make, these bacon wrapped dates are stuffed with cream cheese and dipped in light vinegarette sauce. Great snack or party food.

 Dates

-- Preheat your oven to 180 C or 350 degrees and prepare a large baking tin or a baking tray and line it with a greaseproof paper.
+- Preheat your oven to 180 Celsius or 350 degrees Fahrenheit and prepare a large baking tin or a baking tray and line it with a greaseproof paper.

 - Cut the red onion into smaller pieces and cook on a medium heat in a frying pan together with one teaspoon of butter.
 Make sure that the onion is completely done before removing it and cooling it down.